pablorotten/hibernate-course/README.md

 i.e. the attribute on the **Source** with the `@JoinColumn` annotation that references the current **Target** Entity.
 In the Target we **NEVER** use the annotations `@JoinColumn` or the property `cascade`

+Don't forget to set both sides of the bidirectional relationship when we use it!!!

 In our case, the attribute `user` in the Source class Credential was mapping the relationship:
 ```java
 @OneToOne(mappedBy="user")
 private Credential credential;
 ```

-Don't forget to set both sides of the bidirectional relationship when we use it!!!
+And then we set in both places the reationship: Set User in Credential and Credential in User

 ```java
 credential.setUser(user);
 user.setCredential(credential);